 The Endocrine Society makes no warranty, express or implied, regarding the guidelines and specifically excludes any warranties of merchantability and fitness for a particular use or purpose.
-The Society shall not be liable for direct, indirect, PLAINTIFF0001265 special, incidental, or consequential damages related to the use of the information contained herein.
+The Society shall not be liable for direct, indirect, PLAINTIFF0001265 28 Hembree et al Guidelines of Behave Dephori Date de Filo de Carles de Carl special, incidental, or consequential damages related to the use of the information contained herein.